mindee/mindee-api-ruby/docs/nutrition_facts_v1.md

 The amount field `AmountField` only has one constraint: its **value** is a `Float` (or `nil`).

 ## Specific Fields
 Fields which are specific to this product; they are not used in any other product.

 ### Added Sugars Field
+The amount of added sugars in the product.

+A `NutritionFactsLabelV1AddedSugar` implements the following attributes:

+* `daily_value` (Float): DVs are the recommended amounts of added sugars to consume or not to exceed each day.
+* `per_100g` (Float): The amount of added sugars per 100g of the product.
+* `per_serving` (Float): The amount of added sugars per serving of the product.
+Fields which are specific to this product; they are not used in any other product.

+### Added Sugars Field